AN angry family has spoken of the shocking standards at a failing East Lothian care home.

 “He’s worked all his days, paid his taxes and now he’s been treated like a dog,” raged grandson Callum Houston, 33.

-Now his family say the care home threw him out after they complained about conditions – an allegation denied by the home.
+Now his family say the care home asked him to leave they complained about conditions – an allegation also denied by the home.

 READ MORE: New care report finds residents unwashed and underweight at Wallyford facility